-PUBLIC, PROFESSIONAL & OFFICE- CLERICAL EMPLOYEES & DRIVERS, LOCAL UNION NO. 763, affiliated with the International Brotherhood of Teamsters By CITY OF SEATTLE Executed Under Authority of Ordinance No
+PUBLIC, PROFESSIONAL & OFFICE- CLERICAL EMPLOYEES & DRIVERS, LOCAL UNION NO. 763, affiliated with the International Brotherhood of Teamsters CITY OF SEATTLE Executed Under Authority of Ordinance No.

+Ву Ву

-Scott A. Sullivan Secretary-Treasurer Edward B. Murray Jenny A. Durkan Mayor
+Scott A. Sullivan Secretary-Treasurer Jenny A. Durkan, Mayor Date: By

-Date:

-Ву

-Karen Donohue Ed McKenna Presiding Judge
+Ed McKenna, Presiding Judge By Jana Sangy

-Ву

-David Bracilano Jana Sangy Director of Labor Relations

 Director of Labor Relations

-to the A G R E E M E N T by and between CITY OF SEATTLE/SEATTLE MUNICIPAL COURT and

-PUBLIC, PROFESSIONAL & OFFICE-CLERICAL EMPLOYEES AND DRIVERS LOCAL UNION NO. 763
+APPENDIX A to the A G R E E M E N T by and between CITY OF SEATTLE/SEATTLE MUNICIPAL COURT and PUBLIC, PROFESSIONAL & OFFICE-CLERICAL EMPLOYEES AND DRIVERS LOCAL UNION NO. 763

-January 1, 2015-2019 through December 31, 2018/2021
+January 1, 2019 through December 31, 2021